taimaishuze/hello-world/README.md

 # hello-world
-My first repositos i a trialry
+My first repository
+but added this this additional line